-ForaCare gives physicians the right tools to deliver care directly to the home.
+ForaCare gives physicians the right tools to remotely monitor their patients

 Since FORA devices connect to our telehealth system, physicians can access real-time data to prevent complications and significantly improve a patient’s quality of life.
 In addition, patients and their family members feel comfort knowing that they are being monitored and will be supported if a problem arises.